OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 In the public OpenNebula System Marketplace there are also services available that let you deploy a multi-VM application.
 In this exercise we are going to import a `Kubernetes cluster service <http://marketplace.opennebula.io/appliance/9b06e6e8-8c40-4a5c-b218-27c749db6a1a>`_ and launch a Kubernetes cluster with it.

-.. important:: This guide assumes that you have deployed the OpenNebula front-end following the :ref:`Deployment Basics guide <deployment_basics>` and a metal Edge Cluster with KVM hypervisor following the :ref:`Provisining an Edge Cluster <first_edge_cluster>` guide.
+This guide assumes that you have deployed the OpenNebula front-end following the :ref:`Deployment Basics guide <deployment_basics>` and a metal Edge Cluster with KVM hypervisor following the :ref:`Provisining an Edge Cluster <first_edge_cluster>` guide.
 This ensures that your OpenNebula front-end has a publicly accessible IP address so the deployed services can report to the OneGate server (see :ref:`OneGate Configuration <onegate_conf>` for more details).
 We are going to assume the Edge Cluster naming schema ``metal-aws-edge-cluster``.

+.. important:: It's a known issue in AWS edge clusters that the ``REPLICA_HOST`` defined for the system datastores may cause QCOW2 image corruption, which causes VMs to boot correctly.
+To avoid this sporadic failure, remove the ``REPLICA_HOST`` parameter from your cluster's system datastore (go to Storage -> Datastore, select the aws-cluster* system datastore -most likely ID 101 if you started the QS guide from scratch- and delete the ``REPLICA_HOST`` parameter from the Attributes section).

 Step 1.
 Download the OneFlow Service from the Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~